Status in NSW

 - Breeding males display brighter colours with dorsal and anal fins becoming bright red with black edges

 - Squarish to slighly-rounded tail

-Southern Pygmy Perch are small fish, growing to approximately 65-85 mm in length.
+The Southern Pygmy Perch is a small fish, growing to approximately 65-85 mm in length.

 Species similar in appearance

-Often found in small systems with a low flow rate and quiet vegetated areas in streams, billabongs, lakes and even irrigation channels.
-Not usually found in open water, prefers covered habitats.
+They are often found in small systems with a low flow rate and quiet vegetated areas in streams, billabongs, lakes.
+They prefer covered habitats and are not usually found in open water.